blahcat/blahcat.github.io/content/2016-09-06-twctf-2016-reverse-box-writeup.md

-Since I was feeling lazy and didn't want to reverse the whole thing, I decided to use my tool [`gef`](https://github.com/hugsy/gef.git) and its [Unicorn-Engine](http://unicorn-engine.org) command to bruteforce the initial random integer.
+Since I was feeling lazy and didn't want to reverse the whole thing, I decided to use my tool [`gef`](https://github.com/hugsy/gef.git) and its [Unicorn-Engine](http://unicorn-engine.org) command to brute-force the initial random integer.
 We can do so because we know that the flag has to start with `TWCTF{`.